Stein Neural Sampler: Background

-However, one weakness of SVGD is that the nonlinear transformation $T$ can not be stored in any form after finishing an SVGD chain.
-As a consequence, we have to run extra SVGD chains when extra samples are needed.
-In comparison, our proposed neural sampler learns a preservable nonlinear transformation $T$ trained by neural networks.
-In this way, our framework is able to generate new samples without additional efforts once the transformation is learned.

-\paragraph{Generative Adversarial Network} GAN also learns to transform random noises to high-quality samples.
-Its objective is to implicitly capture the underlying distribution of given samples by building a generator to sample from it.
-In GANs, the generator is constructed using deep neural networks and trained adversarially with another discriminator network.
-The discriminator takes both true samples and generated samples as input and essentially conducts two sample test between them.
-The min-max game between the two networks potentially corresponds to minimizing the Jenson-Shannon divergence in the vanilla GAN \citep{goodfellow2014}.
-Other choices of divergence lead to variants of GAN such as Maximum Mean Discrepancy (MMD) \citep{li2015}, Wasserstein distance \citep{arjovsky2017wasserstein}, Chi-squared distance \citep{mroueh2017fisher}, etc. The aforementioned distances can all be seen as special cases of IPM; see an overview by \citet{mroueh2017sobolev}.

-\paragraph{Fusion of GANs and Sampling} The fusion of deep learning and sampling is not new. \cite{song2017nice} proposed A-NICE-MC, where the proposal distribution in MCMC is, instead of domain-agnostic, adversarially trained using neural networks.
-Stein GAN \citep{wang2016learning} also proposes to train a neural network to draw samples from given target distributions for probabilistic inference.
-Their method is by iteratively adjusting the weights according to the SVGD updates.
-From a GAN perspective, in each iteration of Stein GAN, the discriminator is performing a two sample test between the currently generated samples and the one-step updated samples by SVGD.
-This method generalized SVGD to training neural networks and it is minimizing the Kullback-Leibler divergence between the sampling distribution and the target inside a RKHS.
+\paragraph{Capacity of the Generator} Deep neural networks as a function space has great flexibility and capacity. \citep{cybenko1989approximations} showed that even a single hidden layer can approximate continuous functions on compact subsets of $\RR^n$ arbitrarily well, as long as the number of neurons is large enough.
+When modeling distributions, neural networks as generator has great capacity and can well approximate almost any distribution by transforming simple ones such as Gaussian or uniform distribution. \cite{lu2020universal} establishes a universal approximation theorem for deep neural networks for expressing distributions.
+When pushed through a sufficiently large neural network, even a one-dimensional distribution can be arbitrarily close to high-dimensional targets in Wasserstein distance \citep{yang2021capacity, perekrestenko2020constructive}.

-Although Stein GAN shares a similar objective with our proposed neural samplers, two approaches are fundamentally different.
-Instead of KL divergence, we incorporate Stein discrepancy, a special case of Integral Probability Metrics, which serves as a bridging tool between true samples and true density.
-This enables various frameworks in IPM based GAN to be directly developed in parallel (Figure \ref{fig:parallel}).
+Stein discrepancy can serve as a bridging tool between true samples and true density.
+This enables various frameworks in IPM-based GAN to be directly developed in parallel.
+Motivated by the connection, we propose two new sampling methods (Figure \ref{fig:parallel}).

-\section{KSD Neural Sampler}
+\section{KSD neural sampler}